Optimizing MySQL Queries: A Practical How-To Guide

 SELECT task_id, description FROM tasks WHERE status = 'pending';

-If you frequently query specific columns along with others, consider creating a covering index that includes all the columns needed by the query.
+If you frequently query this exact shape, consider a covering index that includes the filter column and returned columns:

 Rewriting Slow Queries